 Grant sticks up for me, “You should see these whites boys rap with the brothers in Central Park.”

 “We had a full-on face-off with a local posse, with the girls doing the mouth beats.
 I even busted a few moves and rhymes.
 Then these white boys had to bust out.
-Jack rapped, “My name is Jack Town, I never back down, This my man Tim, Girls, give him a spin.”
+Jack rapped, “My name is Jack Town, I never back down, Meet my man Tim, Girls, give him a spin.”

 This pleases the boys mightily.